-With a first-time home buyer loan you may buy a house with a minimal down payment.
+With a first-time homebuyer loan, you may buy a house with a minimal down payment.
 If the home you choose requires expensive repairs, however, you might be forced to spend a small fortune to get the house into tip-top shape.
-If you don't have enough cash to cover such costs you can use a first-time home buyer rehab loan to buy the property.
+If you don't have enough cash to cover such costs, you can use a first-time homebuyer rehab loan to buy the property.

-FHA 203k Loan

 FHA 203(k) Loan

 You ask a contractor to provide you with a quote for the necessary repairs.
 A licensed home appraiser then determines the after-repair value of your home.
 Your loan amount is enough to cover the cost of buying the home as well as the cost of the repairs.

 You can use a 203(k) loan to pay for upgrades that will make your home safer or more energy efficient.
 You can have faulty wiring replaced, plumbing repaired, new appliances installed or lead paint removed.
 You can use some of the cash to add a deck or to finance the addition of a new room.
 However, you can't use a 203(k) loan to fund the installation of luxury items, such as hot tubs, chandeliers or your own private movie theater screen.

-A contingency reserve of between 10 percent and 20 percent of the mortgage amount is normally added to the loan.
+A contingency reserve of up to 20 percent of the mortgage amount is normally added to the loan.
 This additional money is used if the repairs cost more than anticipated.
 Once the home repairs have been completed, you may use surplus funds for anything you want.

 The FHA's Streamline 203(k) works somewhat like the standard 203(k) loan, but you can use it only to cover repairs costing $35,000 or less.
-You can add the streamlined loan to an existing first-time home buyer loan if you uncover defects in the home after you've signed a purchase contract.
+You can add the streamlined loan to an existing first-time homebuyer loan if you uncover defects in the home after you've signed a purchase contract.